 - Confluence plugin: Listed assets can now be filtered with tags and, test case listing macro has an option to filter out empty test categories.

-- Test run titles made unique: Testlab now prevents you from creating a test run with a title which is already present if the milestone, version and environment for these runs are the same.
+- Test run titles made unique: Testlab now prevents you from creating a test run with a title that is already present if the milestone, version, and environment for these runs are the same.
 Also, when test runs are presented in the UI, they are now always shown with this information (milestone, version, …) included.

 - “Assigned to” tree filter: The formerly “Assigned to me” checkbox typed filter in the trees has been changed to a select list which allows you to filter in assets assigned to other users too.